University of Texas at Austin School of Law: History

 The University of Texas School of Law was founded in 1883.
+The School of Law began as The University of Texas at Austin’s Department of Law when the university was founded in 1883.

 Prior to the Civil Rights Movement, the school was limited to white students, but the school's admissions policies were challenged from two different directions in high-profile 20th century federal court cases that were important to the long struggle over segregation, integration, and diversity in American education.

 Sweatt v.
 Painter (1950)

 Illustration of the Law Building on a postcard (1908–1924).

 The school was sued in the civil rights case of Sweatt v.
 Painter (1950).
 The case involved Heman Marion Sweatt, a black man who was refused admission to the school on the grounds that substantially equivalent facilities (meeting the requirements of Plessy v.
 Ferguson) were offered by the state's law school for blacks.
 When the plaintiff first applied to the University of Texas, there was no law school in Texas which admitted blacks.
 Instead of granting the plaintiff a writ of mandamus, the Texas trial court "continued" the case for six months to allow the state time to create a law school for blacks, which it developed in Houston.

 The Supreme Court reversed the lower court decision, saying that the separate school failed to offer Sweatt an equal legal education.
 The court noted that the University of Texas School of Law had 16 full-time and three part-time professors, 850 students and a law library of 65,000 volumes, while the separate school the state set up for blacks had five full-time professors, 23 students and a library of 16,500 volumes.
 But the court held that even "more important" than these quantitative differences were differences such as "reputation of the faculty, experience of the administration, position and influence of the alumni, standing in the community, traditions and prestige".
 Because the separate school could not provide an "equal" education, the court ordered that Hemann Sweatt be admitted to University of Texas School of Law.

 Sweatt v.
 Painter was the first major test case in the long-term litigation strategy of Thurgood Marshall and the NAACP Legal Defense Fund that led to the landmark Supreme Court decision in the case of Brown v.
 Board of Education in 1954.
 Marshall and the NAACP correctly calculated that they could dismantle segregation by building up a series of precedents, beginning at Texas Law, before moving on to the more explosive question of racial integration in elementary schools.

+In 1953, Virgil C. Lott became the first African American to graduate from Texas Law, and in the following year, Gloria Bradford became the first African-American woman to graduate from the institution.